icon notify 12 DAYS OF CHRISTMAS DAY 11 - SANTA'S SLEEP TIGHT LIST

 Have you ever noticed your morning energy burst?
 That's partially due to a natural peak in cortisol just before dawn.
 This process is called the cortisol awakening response (CAR).

 CAR gets your body ready for the day ahead by increasing both energy production and, you guessed it, blood glucose levels.
-It might seem counterintuitive when following a keto diet aimed at lowering these same sugars.
+It might seem counterintuitive to follow a keto diet aimed at lowering these same sugars.

 The Role of Insulin Resistance and Keto Diet on Blood Sugar Levels